mocks-server/website/docs/guides-using-middlewares.md

 The order in which Mocks Server register express middlewares is strictly the same in which route variants are defined in the array, so take it into account when adding your route variants middlewares.

-When extending from another mock, the new route variant will replace the old one in the same position that it was originally defined.
+When extending from another mock, the new route variant will replace the old one in the same position that the same route was originally defined.
 This means that, in the previous `mocks` example, the `no-headers` mock will keep the `add-headers` route in the first position, as it was originally defined in the `base` mock, so it will work properly.

 ## Persisting data modifications